NetLogo/BehaviorSpace-Extension/README.md

 ### bspace:set-metrics

-#### bspace:set-metrics *name* *commands-list*
+#### bspace:set-metrics *string* *list*

-Set the metrics commands for the specified experiment.
-An error will be thrown if an experiment does not exist with the provided name.
-This command accepts a list of string commands.
+Set the metrics commands for the experiment specified in the first input.
+An error will be thrown if the specified experiment does not exist.
+The second input must be a list of string commands.

 Example: